drandreaskrueger/devcon3/devcon3notes.md

 --------------

-possibly have to add 23 minutes to all YT positions?
+possibly have to add 23 minutes to YT positions?
+(DONE)

 -----------------------------------------------------